-Cutting Costs in London
+Ten Tips for Students on Cutting Costs in London

 When students travel to the U.K., one of their biggest disappointments is the ever increasing exchange rate, not in their favor.
 At first, Americans see $15 when looking at £15.
 Soon, however, they get in the habit of converting the £15 price tag, but it's a dispiriting adjustment.
 Luckily, there are ways to be frugal in one of the most expensive cities in the world.
 Limiting your spending doesn't mean sacrificing the joy of studying in London.
 The following tips can help you save pounds and pence.

 - Don't eat out too often.
 Grocery stores like ASDA and Sainsbury have delicious foods that are sometimes even cheaper than in the States.
 If you choose to dine out, pubs are the prime spots for filling meals that will only cost you about £5.

 - Money spent on public transportation can quickly add up.
 The key is to buy daily travel cards, which cost around £4.10, before you get on the bus to the tube station.
 This saves you the £.70 that you would pay for the bus.
 You can find day passes at liquor stores all over the Greater London area.

 - Pick and choose which tourist spots you want to spend money on.
 Some of London's most beautiful and memorable sites, like many of its museums, don't cost anything at all.
 Gazing at Big Ben, sitting in on a session of parliament, or wandering through Green Park are all cost-free.